openPMD/openPMD-standard/EXT_NRAYTRACING.md

 Each record needs to have the same length, as the n'th index for each record correspond to particle n.

+Coordinates are defined with z in the beam direction and if possible y in the direction opposite gravity.

 Particle Records
 ----------------